dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 ### Folder structure

 All R code outside of the core `global.R`, `server.R`, and `ui.R` files is stored in the `R/` folder.
+The `ui.R.` and `server.R` can stay mostly static with most of the code being held in separate modules in the `R/dashboard_modules/` folder or as content for pages linked from the footer in `R/footer_pages/`.

 - `R/helper_functions.R` file for common custom functions.
-- `R/read_data.R` creates the functions used in the `global.R` script to read data into the app.
+- `R/read_data.R` creates the functions used to read data into the app.
 - Scripts for the different UI panels in the `R/dashboard_modules/` folder.
 - Scripts for the pages linked from the footer in the `R/footer_pages/` folder.
+- Data used by the app is stored in the `data/` folder.

-There is a `R/data-prep/` folder, this contains scripts not used by the app, that are used separately to prepare the data saved in the `data/` folder, the original SQL scripts are saved in the `sql/` folder.
+There is a `R/data-prep/` folder, this contains scripts not used by the app, that are used separately to prepare the data saved in the `data/` folder in tandem with the original SQL scripts are saved in the `sql/` folder.

+### Data

+The data used in this app is too large in CSV format to be stored in a Git repo.
+As a result we have used the [parquet](https://parquet.apache.org/) format from Apache.
+The `R/data-prep/create_data_files.R` script takes in CSVs generated from the SQL queries and then creates .parquet versions for use in the app.

+This leads to using the [arrow package](https://arrow.apache.org/docs/r/) for data reading and manipulation and provides many performance benefits.

+#### File sizes

+There is a bonus script `R/data-prep/check_file_sizes.R` that can be used to test the maximum potential file download sizes, so that we can then hard code that information into the UI for radio button options changing the file type for end users.

 ### Packages

 Package control is handled using renv.
 As in the steps above, you will need to run `renv::restore()` if this is your first time using the project.

 Whenever you add new packages, make sure to use `renv::snapshot()` to record them in the `renv.lock` file.

+### Pre-commit hooks

+There are a number of pre-commit hooks that will execute every time you commit to the app, these are set in the `.hooks/pre-commit.R` script and are:

+1. Check for any non-declared or unpublished data
+2. Check the template Google Analytics ID isn't present
+3. Checking the styling of code using `styler::style_dir()`
+4. Generating the `manifest.json` file that is used for deploying to POSIT Connect internally

+Should they fail or prevent you committing they will give their reasons in error / warning messages along with steps to take to remedy the issue.

 ### Tests